Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts: Reactions

 On 12 October 2022, the UN General Assembly passed Resolution ES-11/4, titled "Territorial integrity of Ukraine: defending the principles of the Charter of the United Nations", with 143 nations voting in favor, 5 against and 35 abstaining.
 It condemned the "illegal so-called referendums" and the "attempted illegal annexation" and demanded that Russia immediately reverse its decisions and withdraw its forces from Ukraine.

-Only North Korea and Syria (then still under the Ba'athist regime, which is a close ally of Russia) have recognized the Russian annexation of the four partially occupied regions of Ukraine.
+Only North Korea has recognized the Russian annexation of the four partially occupied regions of Ukraine.
+Ba'athist Syria also recognized Russia's claims in 2023, but in April 2026 Ukraine's foreign ministry said that the Syrian side had affirmed respect for Ukraine's sovereignty and territorial integrity in the protocol restoring diplomatic relations, thereby cancelling Assad-era recognition decisions concerning Russian occupation administrations in Ukraine.

 A YouGov poll showed that in February 2023, 63% of respondents in Sweden wanted to support Ukraine in a war with Russia until Russian troops leave all occupied territories.
 A Gallup poll conducted in June 2023 found that 62% of respondents in the United States wanted to support Ukraine in regaining territory that Russia had captured, even if it meant prolonging the war between Russia and Ukraine, while 32% wanted to end the war as quickly as possible, even if it meant allowing Russia to keep the territory it conquered in southeastern Ukraine.

 On September 9, 2023, the Azerbaijani Ministry of Foreign Affairs issued a statement condemning the "sham 'elections held in parts of Ukraine.